Darton State College Nursing Department | Associate Degree Program | Admission Requirements

 Additional Admissions Requirements:

-- Applicants must have completed required Learning Support courses.
+- ASN applicants must have completed required Learning Support courses.

 - Only core courses required for the associate degree nursing program will be used to calculate the grade point average.
 Grades achieved in each attempt will be used in the calculation of this grade point average.

-- Grade of “D”, “F”, and /or “WF” in core courses applicable to the nursing program older than ten years may not be calculated in the admission GPA.
+- Grades in core courses applicable to the nursing program older than ten years may not be calculated in the admission GPA.

-- When faculty/student ratio limits the acceptance of all qualified students, preference may be given to students with the highest GPA and nursing pre-admission test score and have completed all required core classes.
+- When faculty/student ratio limits the acceptance of all qualified students, preference may be given to students with the highest GPA and nursing pre-admission test score , and who have completed all required core classes.
+In addition, other factors may contribute to acceptance/denial in situations where the admission criteria are highly competitive (such as previous nursing attempts, etc.)

-- Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Division Chair.
+- Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Department Dean.

 - BIOL 2115K will not have to be repeated.

-- All Biology 2111K and 2112K will need to be repeated if greater than five years if person is not an active healthcare professional.
-Healthcare Professional Students may elect to take both of these courses or BIOL 2112K as a refresher to meet the science requirements.
+- All Biology 2111K and 2112K will need to be repeated if greater than five years if person is not an active healthcare professional (LPN or Paramedic).
+Active healthcare professional students (LPNs or Paramedics) may elect to take both of these courses or BIOL 2112K as a refresher to meet the science requirements.

-- Students in active healthcare practice do not have to re-take the sciences unless it has been eight years or more since the courses were completed.
+- Students in active healthcare practice do not need to re-take the sciences unless it has been eight years or more since the courses were completed.

-- Students wishing to repeat NURS 1101 must submit a new application for admission to the nursing program.
-Readmission will be on a space-available basis.
+- ASN students wishing to repeat NURS 1101/1301 must submit a new application for admission to the nursing program.
+Readmission will be on a space-available basis and adhere to admission requirements.

 - LPNs and paramedics who have been practicing as an LPN or a paramedic for at least one year may be eligible for the Healthcare Professional to RN bridge program provided all other admission criteria have been met.